 Project SEARCH Job Placement Services may not be purchased with on-the-job training services, Job Skills Training, Non-bundled Job Placement Services, Bundled Job Placement Services, Work Experience Services and/or Supported Employment.

-There are times when participation in Work Experience Services benefits a customer after participation in Project SEARCH skills training.
-If this service is needed for a customer to help increase his or her employment opportunities, then a VR3472, Contracted Service Modification Request, is required.
-Job placement specialists are paid once for each benchmark completed by a Project SEARCH customer, even if the customer loses a job after the completion of a benchmark.
+There are times when participation in Work Experience or Supported Employment Services may benefit a customer after participation in Project SEARCH skills training.
+If this service is needed for a customer to help increase his or her employment opportunities, then an approved VR3472, Contracted Service Modification Request, is required.
+Job placement specialists are paid only once for each benchmark completed by a Project SEARCH customer, even if the customer loses a job after the completion of a benchmark.

-A customer's employment is considered cumulative only if any gaps in employment are not caused by the customer's disability.

-Examples of disability-related issues that may cause gaps in employment include:

-hospitalization; and

-managing a medical condition (such as seizures).

-If a customer loses a job before the 90-day benchmark and the job loss is not due to the disability, the customer's progression within the benchmark freezes.
-When the customer becomes employed again, progression toward completion of the benchmark resumes.
+The customer must work 90 days in the same position.
+If a customer loses a job before the 90-day benchmark, the customer's progression towards completion of the benchmark ends.
+When the customer becomes employed again, the day count will start at day 1 for the new position.

+Each benchmark is paid only once for each customer between Active Status (customer has an Individualized Plan of Employment (IPE)) and Closure Status of a VR case.
+On a case-by-case basis, when the VR counselor determines the provider should be paid for making a second placement a VR3472 must be approved by the VR Director prior to the service authorization being issued.

 The job placement specialist:

 verifies a customer's employment through employer or customer contact; and